MattechLab/monalisa/docs/README.md

 You are know ready to edit the documentation.
 If you want to have an understanding on how sphinx works look at their doc: https://www.sphinx-doc.org/en/master/usage/quickstart.html.
 It is basically a nice tool to build the documentation html files for your library, to later host on a website.
 The concept is similar to our SOPS, in the sense that we need to edit some text files that are automatically interpreted.
 Here is a primer of the syntax for .res files: https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html.
 But you can always ask for help to chatGPT.

 ## Basic Usage: How to write/edit the documentation
-You can see in the index.rst file a toc tree
+You can see in the /rst/index.rst file a toc tree
 ```bash
 .. toctree::
    :maxdepth: 2